vitest-dev/vitest/docs/guide/mocking.md

 ## Dates

 Sometimes you need to be in control of the date to ensure consistency when testing.
-Vitest comes with the [`mockdate`](https://www.npmjs.com/package/mockdate) package built-in to let you manipulate the system date in your tests.
-You can find more about the specific API in detail [here](/api/#vi-mockcurrentdate).
+Vitest uses [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers) package for manipulating timers, as well as system date.
+You can find more about the specific API in detail [here](/api/#vi-setsystemtime).

 ### Example